Carlnaza/noteTaker/README.md

 ## Description

-- An app that saves note titles in a .JSON file
+- An app that saves notes to a .JSON file
 - All saved notes can be viewed again once clicked

 ## Usage